 Notable Locations: Tuscany, Florence, Amalfi Coast

 Cons: For Americans, a destination wedding in Italy may seem like idyllic but with 10+ hour flights from most American cities and average round-trip tickets costing as much $500-700, it’s not an unchallenging journey to make.
-A trip to Italy isn’t something everyone can necessarily say yes to without some planning, and even so, a commitment of a 2-4 days including travel isn’t easy for anyone with lots of existing obligations.
-In my several trips to Italy, I’ve also observed a significant language barrier which means a bilingual wedding planner is essentially a must.
+A trip to Italy isn’t something everyone can necessarily say yes to without some planning, and even so, a commitment of 2-4 days including travel isn’t easy for anyone with existing obligations.
+In my trips to Italy, I’ve also observed a significant language barrier which means a bilingual wedding planner is essentially a must.
 Although this isn’t a huge challenge and this is an obstacle that presents itself in several countries, it’s still an extra step to consider in the process.
 I will say, the two cons of distance and a foreign language are inherent in the nature of many destination weddings and outside of these components, an Italian destination wedding remains a great choice.

 Hawaii Destination Wedding